 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

 Who doesn’t love butterflies?
-Learn to make this sweet coffee filter butterfly craft that can easily be used on fridge magnets, bookmarks, or home accessories!
+Learn to make this sweet coffee filter butterfly craft that can easily be used on refrigerator magnets, bookmarks, or home accessories!

 I’m a huge fan of kid-friendly crafts that double up to be something that can be used around the house.